vega/altair/doc/user_guide/renderers.rst

       alt.renderers.enable('jupyterlab')  # Note: identical to enable('default')

-  for more details on version and system requireements, see :ref:`display-jupyterlab`.
+  for more details on version and system requirements, see :ref:`display-jupyterlab`.

 **nteract**
   nteract_ works with the default renderer and requires no additional enable